chitti-a7r4/giveit-away/README.md

 # Giveit-away

-This is my personal project that I I'm working on, collaborations are welcome
+This is my personal project that I'm working on, collaborations are welcome

 ## Getting Started